nickspiker/basecalc/README.md

 ## 🔢 Entering Numbers

-Numbers in Basecalc are like tribbles - they come in all shapes and sizes.
+Numbers in basecalc are like tribbles - they come in all shapes and sizes.
 At least all that are allowed for 0-9 plus A-Z:

-- Regular numbers: `42`, `@pi`, `4R3.6A74cg7FF`
+- Regular numbers: `42`, `@pi`, `4R3.6A74cg7FR`
 - Complex numbers: `[3, 4]` (That's 3 + 4i for you Earth-dwellers)

 Spaces, tabs, and underscores are ignored, so feel free to make your numbers as readable as a Vogon poetry book.